 For an explanation of what Schubert polynomials are, see Per Alexandersonn’s site at symmetricfunctions.com (Schubert polynomials).

-The reason for the speed difference is likely because schubmult seems to be using Monk’s formula from looking at the code, whereas schubmult_py uses the Pieri formula for elementary symmetric polynomials.
+The algorithm is based on transitioning to the elementary symmetric monomial basis (with a twist) and then using the appropriate Pieri formula.
 In the ordinary Schubert polynomial case the Pieri formula is due to Sottile.
-For double Schubert polynomials, the Pieri formula comes from my paper “A Molev-Sagan type formula for double Schubert polynomials,” which will be publicly available shortly.
-For reference, see the slides of my talk on October 2nd, 2023 and the video (part 1 part 2).
+For double Schubert polynomials, the Pieri formula comes from my paper “A Molev-Sagan type formula for double Schubert polynomials.”
+For additional reference, see the slides of my talk at the Schubert Seminar on October 2nd, 2023 and the video (part 1 part 2).

 --display-positive